nocentino/sql-s3-object-integration/README.md

 CREATE DATABASE SCOPED CREDENTIAL s3_dc WITH IDENTITY = 'S3 Access Key', SECRET = 'anthony:nocentino' ;
 ```

 Before you create the external data source, you need to restart the SQL Server container.
-To restart your a container started by `docker-compose` you can use this:
+To restart your a container started by `docker compose` you can use this:
 ```
-docker-compose restart sql1
+docker compose restart sql1
 ```

 If you don't restart the SQL Server container you'll get this error: